 Scouring various property websites, we travelled around, looking at unsuitable places, listening to fanciful tales of how cheap and easy it would all be to buy a place and start a new life in Portugal.

 We settled on a magical place.
 We called it Rainbow Farm, well, to be accurate, Quinta do Arco-Iris.
 Three hectares of walled terraces, fruit and nut trees, overlooking nothing but trees and mountains.

 The lorry body was transported over to us, we have now transformed it into a two bedroomed wood chalet, suitable, strangely, for wheelchair users and their families.

-The motorhome was exchanged for a caravan, and 600 Lavender plants during a trip back to the UK for Earl Grey tea bags and Marmite.
+The motor-home was exchanged for a caravan, and 600 Lavender plants during a trip back to the UK for Earl Grey tea bags and Marmite.

-We are passionate about what we wanted to do, set up a Lavender Plantation, based on Permaculture Principles, offering learning opportunities, and holidays to Able and Disabled people alike, internationally.
+Language issues aside, problems were mounting.
+The point of no return had been reached, we were passionate about what we wanted to do, set up a Lavender Plantation, based on Permaculture Principles, offering learning opportunities, and holidays to Able and Disabled people alike, internationally.

 Portugal is a fabulous place, we are really happy and glad we have moved here, we will keep fighting to continue to achieve our goal, we have made many friends and mistakes along the way.

 We wake up to the birds, breathe in the pure, lavender scented air, look at the mountains on the horizon, and get ready to climb them.

 Our Vision – What we would like to achieve;